aws/aws-graviton-getting-started/SIMD_and_vectorization.md

 In general, GCC 9 have a good support for auto-vectorization, while GCC 10 has shown impressive improvement over GCC 9 in most cases.

-Compiling with *-fopt-info-vec-missed* is good practice to check which loops where not vectorized.
+Compiling with *-fopt-info-vec-missed* is good practice to check which loops were not vectorized.

 ### Example how minor code change improve auto-vectorization